CLIMAAX/crabook/crabook/CRA_steps/analysis/scenarios/toolbox.md

 ## Fully integrated scenarios – SSPs

 The **Shared Socioeconomic Pathways (SSPs)** are part of the most recent IPCC6 scenario framework that refer to possible socio-economic developments instead of emissions.
 They describe plausible major global developments in the form of narratives that together lead to challenges for emission mitigation and adaptation to climate change in the future.
-Five SSP pathways have been developed by the international scientific community,  allowing to explore climate change across a range of very different futures, see Figure 2:
+Five SSP pathways have been developed by the international scientific community,  allowing to explore climate change across a range of very different futures, see {numref}`fig-scenarios-temperature-change`:

 - **SSP1-1.9 (Sustainability)**: A low-challenge scenario aiming for carbon neutrality by mid-century, keeping warming near 1.5°C, aligned with the Paris Agreement.
 - **SSP1-2.6 (Middle-of-the-road development)**: Also sustainable, but with slightly higher emissions, leading to roughly 2°C warming, similar to the older RCP2.6.